Explaining how babies are made (and sex)

 How to explain sex to kids

 Now, when looking at how to explain sex to kids, it is important to remember that it is a conversation that happens very slowly and gradually over several years.
-Your child will often forget what you tell them, so the conversation will need to be repeated.
+Your child will often forget what you tell them, so the conversation must be repeated.

 It is lots of small conversations that happen for a long time!
 And not one big conversation (or what people used to call the ‘birds and bees’ talk).

-So don’t feel as if you have to get it right the first time.
+So don’t feel you have to get it right the first time.
 Or tell them everything in one conversation!
 As you will have plenty more opportunities to teach them.

 Where do babies come from?

-So the first question that kids usually ask parents is about where babies come from.
+So, the first question kids usually ask their parents is about where babies come from.

-Now, I have a detailed blogpost that shows you how to explain where babies come from.
-So if your child is 3 or 4, then go read that blogpost, instead of this one!
+I have a detailed blog post showing you how to explain where babies come from.
+So if your child is 3 or 4, read that blog post, instead of this one!
 You can find it here.

-If your child is 4 and older, keep it simple and tell them a baby grows in a uterus.
+If your child is four and older, keep it simple and tell them a baby grows in a uterus.

 How are babies made?